edfungus/Music-Server/readme.txt

 Music Server
 Edmund Fung - 2014

 This is running off Flask in virtualenv.
-Use 'source env/bin/activate' to activate this virtualenv for this instance of terminal
+Use 'source env/bin/activate' to activate this virtualenv for this instance of terminal.
+Also the 'music_files' directory in root and 'music_artwork' folder in static are missing because they contain copyrighted music.

-packages:
+Packages:
 pip install flask-sqlalchemy
 pip install eyed3
 pip install sqlalchemy-migrate